 - No Name Given: For the first two series at least.
 In the last episode of series 2, he was identified as "Kilgharrah" for the first time.

 - Not So Omniscient After All: Remember all his prophecies about how Arthur would legalize magic and unite Albion and rule over the Golden Age, with the white dragon Aithusa as a symbol of the world that he and Merlin would build together?
 Never happened.

 - Omniscient Morality License: He's advised/ordered Merlin to do some incredibly dodgy stuff, including letting a child die and killing a terrified woman.

-- Our Dragons Are Different: Talkative and controlled by Dragonlords.
+- Our Dragons Are Different: Can talk perform magic, have incredibly long life spans and be controlled by Dragonlords.

 - Sapient Steed: Whenever Merlin hitches a ride.

 - Secretly Dying: Although the secret's out in The Kindness of Strangers.

 - Seen It All: There's very little he can't give Merlin a spell or solution for.
 As long as the threat or problem is magical in nature, personal problems not so much.
 Justifed in that he's at least a thousand years old.

 - Treacherous Advisor: Betrays Merlin twice, both by having him almost kill his mom, and then attacking Camelot after he was freed.

 - What the Hell, Hero?: Merlin calls him out on some of his morally questionable decisions.